 Upon the appointment of a new Director, the Board agrees an induction process with the new Director that is tailored to their individual needs.

 The Board undertakes an annual review of its own performance and that of individual Directors.
 This includes an assessment of the relevance of the mix of skills of the Board against the current and future activities of the Company.
 Any identified gaps in the skills or knowledge of the Board, or individual Directors, form the basis for training and development provided to the Directors.
 A review of Board performance was last undertaken on 30 July 2015.
-Since that date, a significant refresh of the Board’s composition has been undertaken, with three Directors resigning and two new Directors appointed during July and September 2016.
+Since that date, a significant refresh of the Board’s composition has been undertaken, with three new Directors appointed during the 2017 financial year.

 Whilst the Company does not have a formal nomination committee, it does formally consider board succession issues and whether the board has the appropriate balance of skills, knowledge, experience, independence and diversity.
 This evaluation is undertaken collectively by the Board, as part of the annual review of its own performance.

-Whilst the remaining directors, Mr M R Billing (Chairman) and Mr P Johnson are not independent, the Board believes that all the individuals on the Board make quality and independent judgements in the best interests of the Company on all issues.
+Whilst the remaining directors, Mr M R Billing (Chairman), Mr A Middleton and Mr P Johnson are not independent, the Board believes that all the individuals on the Board make quality and independent judgements in the best interests of the Company on all issues.
 Any director having a conflict of interest in relation to a particular item of business must absent himself from the Board meeting before commencement of discussion on the topic.

-The Company does not comply with ASX Corporate Governance Council recommendation 2.5, which suggests that the Chairman of the Board should be an Independent Director and should not also occupy the role of CEO.
-Mr M R Billing, as Chairman, has also fulfilled the role of Chief Executive Officer of the Company following the departure of the former Chief Executive in June 2009.
+The Company does not comply with ASX Corporate Governance Council recommendation 2.5, which suggests that the Chairman of the Board should be an Independent Director and should not also occupy the role of Chief Executive Officer (CEO).
+Mr M R Billing, as Chairman, has also fulfilled the role of CEO of the Company following the departure of the former CEO in June 2009.
 This has assisted the Company to manage overhead costs, and it is planned that Mr Billing continues in this role until progress with Company projects requires the appointment of a separate full time CEO.
-The Board otherwise protects its culture of openness and constructive challenge through maintaining a minimum of 50% Independent Directors.
+The Board otherwise protects its culture of openness and constructive challenge through maintaining four non-executive directors.

 Given the Company’s dual listing on the ASX and AIM, it has joint company secretaries, one based in Australia and one based in the UK.
 The Company Secretarial role is important in supporting the effectiveness of the Board.
 As such, both Company Secretaries are accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the board.
 Each Director is able to communicate directly with either Company Secretary.

-Thor is a mineral exploration and development company, with a focus on Tungsten and precious metals.
-The Company has an advanced tungsten/molybdenum project in the Northern Territory poised for development, a tungsten project in the US State of Nevada with potential exploration upside, and a gold exploration project.
+Thor is a mineral exploration and development company, with a focus on Tungsten and other metals.
+The Company has an advanced tungsten/molybdenum project in the Northern Territory poised for development, a tungsten project in the US State of Nevada with potential exploration upside and a farm-in opportunity to gain an interest in a Copper project at Kapunda in South Australia.
 The Board seeks to increase shareholder value through systematically exploring and developing its resource portfolio.
 The Company’s Directors are experienced in the mineral and finance sectors.
-Of the four Directors in office as at the date of this Corporate Governance Statement, the following table indicates the number of Directors having executive or senior management experience in each of the skills of most relevance to the Company’s operations.
+Of the five Directors in office as at the date of this Corporate Governance Statement, the following table indicates the number of Directors having executive or senior management experience in each of the skills of most relevance to the Company’s operations.

 Delivery of capital projects (2)